-3.3 All members, including Ex Officio and Emeritus, must be registered to vote in Clarke County.
+3.3 Registered Voter.
+All members, including Ex Officio and Emeritus, must be registered to vote in Athens-Clarke County.

 3.7 Emeritus Members.
 The Executive Committee may submit names of members who are at least 55 years old and have at least 10 years of continuous active membership on the Committee to the Committee membership to be elected to Emeritus status.
 Election to Emeritus status will be by simple majority of members present at the meeting in which the names are submitted.
 Such Emeritus members shall be full voting members but shall be exempt from dues and any other obligations of Committee membership.

 3.8.
 Dues.
 The Executive Committee is empowered to set reasonable dues for members, to be determined upon election of the new officers.
-Dues shall be payable in March of each year.
+Dues shall be payable each year.
 No member will be denied participation for failure to pay.

 Election of Officers and Executive Committee

 4.1.
-The Committee shall elect officers no later than December 31 of even numbered years, to take office January 1 of the following year.
+The Committee shall elect officers no later than December 31 of even numbered years, to take office beginning at the close of the meeting at which they are elected.
 The new Chair shall immediately upon taking office notify the State Committee Chair and appropriate Congressional District Chair of his/her election.

 4.2.
-The Committee shall elect from its membership a Chair, a Chair Elect, a Secretary, a Treasurer, and the following Vice Chairs: Vice Chair for Affirmative Action and Candidate Development, Vice Chair for Communications, Vice Chair for Community Engagement, Vice Chair for Fundraising, Vice Chair for Membership, and Vice Chair for Special Projects.
+The Committee shall elect from its membership a Chair, a Secretary, a Treasurer, and the following Vice Chairs: Vice Chair for Affirmative Action, Vice Chair for Candidate Development, Vice Chair for Communications, Vice Chair for Community Engagement, Vice Chair for Fundraising, Vice Chair for Membership, and Vice Chair for Special Projects.
 When possible, at least one of the Vice-Chairs shall be of the opposite gender of the Chair.
 The person receiving the majority of votes for election to an office shall be declared elected.
 The Committee may elect two members to co-serve in any position listed herein.

 4.3.
 The Officers shall serve 2 year terms.